inexorgame-obsolete/blog-data/post/2017/09-28-inexor-hackathon-2017.md

 - /remove/update the instances that you would like to start (client or server)
 - manage content repositories and update them automatically
-- manage [inexor-core](https://github.com/inexorgame/inexor-core) releases and update them automatically
+- manage [Inexor Core](https://github.com/inexorgame/inexor-core) releases and update them automatically
 - use [TOML](https://github.com/toml-lang/toml) configuration files instead of `.cfg`s to configure your client
 - edit the [Inexor Tree](https://github.com/inexorgame/inexor-core/wiki/Inexor-Tree) in real time